Jacob Gartner Lauman

-Jacob Gartner Lauman (January 20, 1813 – February 9, 1867) was a prominent American businessman from Iowa and a controversial general in the Union Army during the American Civil War.
+Jacob Gartner Lauman (January 20, 1813 – February 9, 1867) was an American businessman from Iowa and a controversial general in the Union Army during the American Civil War.

 He commanded an infantry brigade in the Army of the Tennessee in several campaigns in the Western Theater, and then led a division during the 1863 Vicksburg Campaign, where his inadequate performance in the Siege of Jackson led to his being sent home for the rest of the war without a subsequent command.

 Early life and career

 Lauman was born in Taneytown, Maryland.
 He grew up in York, Pennsylvania, and was educated at the York County Academy.
 In 1844, he moved to Burlington, Iowa, and became a successful businessman engaged in commerce.